kevinolega/callcentertrainingtips/assets/pages/magnet-hired.md

 But because I was always looking at her...

-I also saw the giant whiteboard near her office nobody bothered to clean from a recent meeting with the client.
+I also saw the giant whiteboard next to her office desk nobody bothered to clean from a recent client meeting.

+The whiteboard had:
-The whiteboard has the stats of our site.
+* The stats of our site.

-It has the number of agents.
+* It has the number of agents.

-The overall AHT.
+* The overall AHT.

-The overall customer feedback score.
+* The overall customer feedback score.

-The overall sales.
+* The overall sales.

-The overall attendance.
+* The overall attendance.

-And all the other KPI.
+* And all the other KPI.

-The whiteboard also said...
+The whiteboard also had...

 90% of the agents hired quit or get fired within one year.